datacraft-dsc/datacraft-chain/README.md

 The first three accounts have been unlocked on the local node (this may be removed later).

-Each account has a keystore [file](https://github.com/DEX-Company/dex-chain/tree/master/networks/local/keystore) where the password is set too **dex-secret**.
+Each account has a keystore [file](https://github.com/datacraft-dsc/datacraft-chain/tree/master/networks/local/keystore) where the password is set too **datacraft-secret**.

 Or using a Hierarchical Deterministic Wallet, you can obtain the private key for each account using the following mnemonic: